pubnub/pubnub-api/javascript/README.md

 the needed period for the PubNub Network to order the message delivery and compress the response efficiently.

->**NOTE:** Windowing is a in favor of battery savings and throughput.
-The effect is fewer unbundled messages.
+>**NOTE:** Windowing 1000ms will allow 100 messages in a second to be bundled and compressed at optimal speeds.

 ```javascript
 var pubnub = PUBNUB.init({